b2b-website-design-header

 • Create a list of improvements: as you work through the data you have, you can start to build a list of suggestions that will improve your efforts.
 This will act as your plan for moving forward

-Working through this checklist will give you the foundations of a good usability audit, but working with a dedicated expert with lots of CRO experience under their belt is a good bet if you want to access detailed insights to make informed decisions.
+Working through this checklist will give you the foundations of a good usability audit, but working with a dedicated expert with lots of optimization experience under their belt is a good bet if you want to access detailed insights to make informed decisions.

 Looking at your metrics and analytics is one thing, but analyzing them and making suggestions for improvements means understanding exactly what that data means and how it looks over a longer period of time.

-Our Comprehensive Conversion Audit uncovers key points of friction throughout the sales cycle and explores the behavior of your target audience as they move through your site.
-We then use this detailed data to suggest improvements and optimizations that will dramatically increase conversions and create a far better customer experience.
+Our Digital Experience Optimization Audit™ uncovers key points of friction throughout the sales cycle and explores the behavior of your target audience as they move through your site.
+We then use this detailed data to suggest improvements and optimizations that will create a far better customer experience.

 Natalie Thomas